Skip to main content

 Abstract

-The Rodolfo and Dora Mirabal Collection consists of La Calavera publications, photographs, and correspondence from their printing company in Corpus Christi in the first half of the 20th Century.
+The Rodolfo and Dora Mirabal Papers consists of La Calavera publications, photographs, and correspondence from their printing company in Corpus Christi.
+The collection spans the first half of the 20th century.

 Biographical / Historical

 Dora Cervera Mirabal (1914-1979) was born in Piedras Negras, Coahuila and moved as an infant with her family to Corpus Christi where she lived the rest of her life.
 She married Rodolfo Mirabal, Sr. (1910-1968) in 1932.
-They started the Mirabal Printing Company which was operated by the entire family and located at 1700 Kennedy Avenue in Corpus Christi, Texas.
-At the Mirabal Printing Company, they published El Progreso, Corpus Christi Hispanic community’s leading newspaper, among other works such as La Calavera which was distributed on EL Dia de los Muertos (Day of the Dead).
-Dora was a writer and a poet who wrote most of the articles for El Progreso as well as authored and produced La Calavera.
-Dora and Rodolfo were greatly involved in the community and actively worked to foster the advancement of Corpus Christi’s Hispanic population.
-Dora and Rodolfo Mirabal had three children, Roberto (b.
-1940), Rodolfo, Jr. (b.
-1938), and Rosita Gloria (1940-2019, Rosie Mirabal Garza).
-Rosie Mirabal Garza continued the legacy of being committed to the community as you can see in her resumé contained in the collection.
-In 1991, Rosie Mirabal Garza donated this collection to Texas A&M University – Corpus Christi and continued to donate additional materials through 2011.
+They founded the Mirabal Printing Company, which was operated by the entire family and located at 715 Sam Rankin Street before moving to1700 Kennedy Avenue in 1940.
+At the Mirabal Printing Company, they published El Progreso, Corpus Christi Hispanic community’s leading newspaper, among other works such as La Calavera which was distributed on Dia de los Muertos (Day of the Dead).
+Dora was a writer and a poet, and she wrote most of the articles for El Progreso.
+She also authored and produced La Calavera.
+Dora and Rodolfo were involved in the community and actively worked to foster the advancement of Corpus Christi’s Hispanic population.
+Dora and Rodolfo Mirabal had three children, Rodolfo, Jr. (b.
+1938), Roberto (b.
+1940), and Rosita Gloria (1940-2019, Rosie Mirabal Garza).
+Rosie Mirabal Garza’s resume is included in the collection.

 Arrangement